jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (4) Nothing in subsections (1) to (3) applies to a participating student who is enrolled at a registered school for the purposes of the secondary component of his or her secondary-tertiary programme, but he or she must attend the school for any portion of the programme as notified by the provider group or lead provider under section 31J.
 (5) Nothing in subsections (1) to (3) applies to an affected student.
 (6) An affected student must attend school for the whole of the time period (or periods) each day during which the student's timetable is running.
-(7) A board or a sponsor that is running a multiple timetable arrangement must take all reasonable steps to ensure that an affected student attends the school for the whole of the time period (or periods) each day during which the student's timetable is running.
+(7) A board that is running a multiple timetable arrangement must take all reasonable steps to ensure that an affected student attends the school for the whole of the time period (or periods) each day during which the student's timetable is running.
 (8) In this section,—
   - **affected student** means a student who is required to attend school in accordance with a multiple timetable arrangement
   - **multiple timetable arrangement** means an arrangement under which more than 1 timetable is run on the same day (whether consecutively or concurrently).